ccastroblua/data-cleaning-pandas/README.md

 ![portada](https://github.com/ccastroblua/data-cleaning-pandas/blob/main/images/portada.jpg)

-# data-cleaning-pandas-project (Shark Attacks)
+# data-cleaning-pandas-project

 The goal of this project is to analize the correlation between shark attacks and different variables.
+We will proceed to define the questions that we want to answer.

 ## Questions: